 If you want a Lunkarya to live well, you should provide it with a healthy, and enjoyable diet.
 The diet of the Lunkarya should consist primarily of Timothy Hay, which they need an unlimited supply of, with smaller amounts of fruits and vegetables.
 Avoid giving your pet Lunkarya processed foods.
 This is because such foods have high fat and sugar content.
 Food with high sugar or fat content is not good for guinea pigs due to their sensitive digestive systems.
 You can use treats to teach them new tricks but you have to make sure that you do not feed them these treats in excess.

-Fruits and vegetables are good for Lunkarya guinea pigs but can make the sick when fed in large quantities.
-So, it is important that you keep an eye on the amount of fruits and vegetables you give to them.
+Fruits and vegetables are good for Lunkarya guinea pigs but can make them sick when fed in large quantities.
+So, it is important that you keep an eye on the number of fruits and vegetables you give to them.
 It is generally recommended to feed your cavy about a cup of fresh veggies and a very small piece of fruit once a day.

 Lunkaryas, just like other guinea pigs (and humans!), are incapable of synthesizing their own vitamin C. Because of this, they need to get it from their diet.
 The amount of vitamin C they get from the fruits and veggies you give your cavy is not always enough, so many guinea pig owners opt to supplement their diet with additional vitamin C in order to prevent deficiency.